 Frank Stahl: A Life on the Prairie

-Francis Marion (Frank) Stahl came to Kansas in 1857 when he was 16.
-He rode the Santa Fe trail twice, prospected in Colorado, fought in the Civil War and Indian Wars, served as chief of police in Topeka, and was a leader in the Kansas temperance movement.
+Francis Marion (Frank) Stahl came from Ohio to Kansas in 1857 when he was 16.
+He rode the Santa Fe trail twice, prospected for gold in Colorado, fought in the Civil War and Indian Wars, served briefly in the Kansas state legislature, was chief of police in Topeka and was very active in the Kansas temperance movement.
 (Click here for a short 1918 bio.)

-The diaries below were transcribed from copies of his handwritten originals.
-The autobiography, based on his own notes, was transcribed from the published book.
+The journals and diaries below were transcribed from copies of his handwritten originals.
+The autobiography was transcribed from the 1959 book by the University of Kansas Press.

-You may enjoy browsing the digital archive below for copies of many original documents about Frank and his family back to the 1700s.
+For digging deeper, the digital archives below have copies of many original documents about Frank and his family back to the mid 1700s.

 |